OrqueIO/Orqueio-bpm-examples/spring-boot-starter/example-web/README.md

-# Spring Boot Web application with embedded Camunda engine
+# Spring Boot Web application with embedded Orqueio engine

 This example demonstrates how you can build a Spring Boot Web application with the following configured:
-* Embedded Camunda engine accessible via REST
+* Embedded Orqueio engine accessible via REST
 * Process application and one BPMN process deployed
 * Spring Boot Security basic authentication